ManasviAtGitHub/Business-Intelligence/README.md

-# This repo is for Business-Intelligence course for msc-cs
+## This repo is for Business-Intelligence course of msc-cs